9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Do you have any pet projects?
 What kind?
 * What would you change about Xcode?
 * What is your favorite iOS API?
+* Do you have a pet or favorite bug report?

 ####[[⬆]](#contents) <a name='references'>Other References:</a>